ucscode/php-bootstrap-modal/README.md

 $modal->getBuilder()->getContainerElement();
 ```

-`BsModal::getElement()` is also provides to easily access to the modal container
+`BsModal::getElement()` method also provides an easy access to the modal container

 ```php
 $modal->getElement();